zulip/zulip/docs/translating/internationalization.md

-Zulip, like many popular applications, is designed with internationalization (i18n) in mind, which means users can fully use the the Zulip UI in their preferred language.
+Zulip, like many popular applications, is designed with internationalization (i18n) in mind, which means users can fully use the Zulip UI in their preferred language.

 This article aims to teach Zulip contributors enough about internationalization and Zulip's tools for it so that they can make